kavia-common/skillmaster-learning-platform-223450-222247/backend/README.md

 ## Initialize relational tables (optional)

-A relational schema is provided for Subjects → Modules → Lessons → Activities/Quiz and Progress.
+A relational schema is provided for Subjects → Skills → Modules → Lessons → Activities/Quiz and Progress.
 Create the tables locally (uses SQLALCHEMY_DATABASE_URL or defaults to SQLite):

 ```bash